CircuitMonkey/solstice-halo-corona-pcb/README.md

 ## Designed by Circuit Monkey
-Creative Commons Attribution, Share-Alike license, check license.txt for more information.
-Derivative of "Arduino Leonardo Reference design" (http://www.arduino.cc/en/Main/ArduinoBoardLeonardo)
+MIT License, check license.txt for more information.

 All text above must be included in any redistribution